One gardening tool to cut through anything, one garden tool that can dig anywhere, one garden tool to rule them all…

 High quality, heavy duty tools like this will last a lifetime when they’re looked after, and it’s fairly easy to keep a Slammer Tool well maintained.

 I’ve copied the following maintenance guidelines from the instruction manual:

 - Clean the Slammer regularly keeping it dry and free of dirt

 - Separate the inner shaft from the outer shaft and blade.
 Oil both parts of the Slammer regularly.

 - Use a file or grinder to keep the Slammer blade sharp.

-- The Slammer comes with a woollen noise-dampening baffle inside the shaft.
+- The Slammer comes with a woolen noise-dampening baffle inside the shaft.
 This will need to be periodically replaced based on usage.
-You can use a 25cm x 3cm strip of a woollen blanket or purchase a baffle pack of 10 from our shop.
+You can use a 25cm x 3cm strip of a woolen blanket or purchase a baffle pack of 10 from our shop.

 - Under incredibly heavy loads, the Slammer may bend.
 In this case, it can easily be straightened.
 Find the apex of the radius and apply pressure in the opposite direction or take the tool to your local engineer.